socomsystems/documentation/admin_manual/issues/code_signing.rst

   - The file does not exist in ``signature.json``.
 This usually happens when a file has been removed and ``signature.json`` has not been updated.
-It also happens if you have placed additional files in your Nextcloud installation folder.
+It also happens if you have placed additional files in your cyfrSpaces installation folder.

 - ``EXCEPTION``